A statewide listening tour

-In 2015 the conservation community in Oregon came together, using COLT as a vehicle for collective action, to talk about reconnecting Oregonians to nature and to the work of conservation organizations statewide.
+In 2015 the conservation community in Oregon came together, using COLT as a vehicle for collective action, to talk about reconnecting Oregonians to nature, it's benefits and to the work of conservation organizations statewide.
 We designed a robust listening project—the Oregon Voices Project—to learn more about what Oregonians care about, how they spend their time, who they trust, and how (and if) environmental issues play a role in their daily lives.
 We prioritized listening to voices that sometimes get overlooked, rural ones, young ones and communities of color.

-The Yarg Foundation generously funded the Oregon Voices Project and DHM Research—a leading local research firm and the brains behind the Oregon Values and Beliefs Project—was a founding project member, guiding scientific design and insight.
+The Yarg Foundation generously funded the Oregon Voices Project and DHM Research—a leading local research firm and the brains behind the Oregon Values and Beliefs Project—was a founding project partner, guiding scientific design and insight.
 We grounded the work by seeking perspective around personal and community values and we did not lead any conversations from a conservation lens.